 A property settlement should not be disregarded simply because one party has second thoughts.
-Wife had made her statement affirming the settlement.
+The wife had made her statement affirming the settlement.
 She did not object to the terms of the agreement that were recited in court.
 She had shown that she understood and agreed to the settlement.

-The grandparents had petitions to intervene for custody.
+The grandparents had petitioned to intervene for custody.
 These constituted counterclaims.
-Wife could not voluntarily dismiss her petition for divorce to try to get rid of the counterclaims.
+The wife could not voluntarily dismiss her petition for divorce to try to get rid of the counterclaims.

 IRMO Black, 133 Ill.App.3d 59